 NCERT Book Solutions For Class 9 History Chapter 1

-The French Revolution was a period of time in France when the people overthrew the monarchy and took control of the government.
+The French Revolution was a period in France when the people overthrew the monarchy and took control of the government.
 The Revolution began in 1789 and ended in the late 1790s.
 Before the French Revolution started, the people of French were divided into social groups or “Estates”.
 The social and political structure of French changed completely after the French Revolution.
 All the concepts related to the French Revolution are mentioned in the NCERT Solutions for Class 9 History Chapter 1 so that students don’t find it difficult solving the textbook questions.
 There is a chance that NCERT textbook questions might be asked in the final exam.

 NCERT Solutions for Class 9 History Chapter 1 – French Revolution